chriscamacho/cLogicToy/readme.md

 there are a small number of example circuits that can be loaded including a 4 bit adder !

-currently saving isn't implemented (will be very soon!)

 I'd welcome and thoughts or suggestions...